ar1syr0/Fit_Dashboard/README.md

-# Personal Health Analytics Dashboard
+# Personal Fit/Health Analytics Dashboard

 > Built because it's Fun to build your own solution, also I really needed that data
 > metric views, trend analysis, or cross-data correlations needed for meaningful